Clinical Counselor Jobs in USA with Visa Sponsorship

 What visa types are available for clinical counselors beyond the H-1B?

 Clinical counselors with exceptional recognition in their field may qualify for the O-1A visa.
 Those working for qualifying nonprofit or government mental health organizations may access cap-exempt H-1B pathways.
-TN status is available to Canadian and Mexican citizens with qualifying counseling credentials under USMCA.
+TN visa status is available to Canadian and Mexican citizens with qualifying counseling credentials under USMCA.
 Each pathway has different requirements, timelines, and employer obligations.

 How do I find employers actively sponsoring clinical counselors?